 Infectious diseases like HIV

-While prescription opiates are among the most abused, the U.S. Department of Justice estimates that over 13 million Americans have used oxycodone for recreational purposes.
+While prescription opiates are among the most misused, the U.S. Department of Justice estimates that over 13 million Americans have used oxycodone for recreational purposes.

-Around 20% of the American adult population (those 12 and older) has abused a prescription medication at least once, the National Institute on Drug Abuse estimates.
+Around 20% of the American adult population (those 12 and older) has misused a prescription medication at least once, the National Institute on Drug Abuse estimates.

-About 75% of those who abuse opioids do so with either oxycodone or hydrocodone, and almost 45% of that group prefers oxycodone, publishes the National Council on Alcoholism and Drug Dependence.
+About 75% of those who misuse opioids do so with either oxycodone or hydrocodone, and almost 45% of that group prefers oxycodone, according to the National Council on Alcoholism and Drug Dependence.

-About 9% of all adults in the U.S. have or will abuse opioid narcotics in their lives.
+About 9% of all adults in the U.S. have or will misuse opioid narcotics in their lifetime.

-When you quit oxycodone, your brain will attempt to rebalance itself, and withdrawal symptoms occur depending on your length, frequency, and amount of oxycodone used.
+When you quit oxycodone, your brain will attempt to rebalance itself, and OxyContin detox and withdrawal symptoms occur depending on your length, frequency, and amount of oxycodone used.

 Multiple doctor visits